-The printed, visual story of the late Mr Mandela has been divided into eight episodes, with each episode published in a 28-page printed comic.
+The printed, visual story of Mr Mandela has been divided into eight episodes, with each episode published in a 28-page printed comic.
 An editorial committee has been established in order to ensure the historical accuracy of the series, and to approve visual representations used in the series.
-The visual creation and design of the comics has been in collaboration with comic specialist company, Umlando Wezithombe Publishing.
-They have been tasked with the accurate portrayal of both historical events and people.
+The visual creation and design of the comics has been done in collaboration with comic specialist company Umlando Wezithombe Publishing, which has been tasked with the accurate portrayal of both historical events and people.

-The first comic was released in October 2005, and each subsequent comic will be distributed at intervals of several months.
-The Nelson Mandela Centre of Memory wishes to make the comics interactive by using them as a teaching tool in schools and by means of feedback sessions with rural communities in particular.
+The first comic was released in October 2005.
+The Nelson Mandela Foundation wishes to make the comics interactive by using them as a teaching tool in schools and by means of feedback sessions with rural communities in particular.
 As a result, we developed an interactive comics exhibition to support the outreach of the Madiba Legacy comic series.